Santiago Mele

-Santiago Andrés Mele Castañero (born 6 September 1997) is a Uruguayan professional footballer who plays as a goalkeeper for Liga MX club Monterrey and the Uruguay national team.
+Santiago Andrés Mele Castañero (born 6 September 1997) is a Uruguayan professional footballer who plays as a goalkeeper for AFA Liga Profesional de Fútbol club Independiente, on loan from Liga MX club Monterrey, and the Uruguay national team.

 Club career

 A youth academy graduate of Fénix, Mele made his professional debut on 30 August 2016 in a 1–0 loss against Cerro.

 On 4 September 2017, Turkish top division club Osmanlıspor announced the signing of Mele on a five-year deal.
 He was immediately loaned out to second division club Ankaragücü for 2017–18 season.
 However, with Korcan Çelikay and Altay Bayındır ahead of him in pecking order, he didn't receive any playing minutes.

 Mele's loan was cut short in following January and he subsequently got loaned out to Spanish third division side Lleida Esportiu.
 With Diego Rivas Rego as first-choice goalkeeper, Mele failed to find playing minutes again.

 Two years after joining the club, Mele made his debut for Osmanlıspor on 17 August 2019 in a 2–1 win against Boluspor.